 Rebuilding [in Haiti] is still slow, despite pledges of millions of dollars in international aid.
 So much time has passed and there are so many sad stories to tell.
 In the midst of all of this bad news, Elizabeth Cohen has the story of an amazing little girl named Jenny who survived despite all the odds…

-And Dr. Sanjay Gupta reported this morning on a woman “who was trapped under the rubble for five days [and] has found a way to turn tragedy into triumph.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+And Dr. Sanjay Gupta reported this morning on a woman “who was trapped under the rubble for five days [and] has found a way to turn tragedy into triumph.”Liz Cox Barrett is a writer at CJR.
 Tags: Associated Press, CNN, disaster porn, Haiti, Jonathan M. Katz